 - 1 cup roughly chopped tea biscuits

 In a large, heavy saucepan, melt butter on medium heat until foam subsides, then raise heat to high and stir in apples and 1/4 teaspoon salt.
-Cook, stirring frequently, until apples begin to breakdown into something like applesauce, about 15 minutes.
+Cook, stirring frequently, until apples begin to break down into something like applesauce, about 15 minutes.
 Reduce heat to medium and continue to cook until apples become a relatively smooth sauce that can be dragged across the bottom of the pan with a wooden spoon.
 Add 1/4 cup sugar, increase heat to high, and cook until apples turn a dark caramel color, 2 to 3 minutes.
 Stir frequently to avoid burning.

-Transfer apples to blender and add evaporated milk.
+Transfer apples to a blender and add evaporated milk.
 Purée for 30 seconds until very smooth.
 Set saucepan aside to cool.

-Whisk together egg yolks and 1/2 cup sugar in saucepan until well combined, then whisk in apple purée, cream, cinnamon, and remaining 1/2 teaspoon salt.
+Whisk together egg yolks and 1/2 cup sugar in a saucepan until well combined, then whisk in apple purée, cream, cinnamon, and remaining 1/2 teaspoon salt.
 Cook on medium heat, whisking frequently to dissolve browned pits in bottom of pan, until a custard forms on the back of a spoon but a swiped finger leaves a clean line, 10 to 15 minutes.